Defra-Data-Science-Centre-of-Excellence/elmo-geo/notebooks/boundary/readme.md

 ### <TILE> Map

 ### Intermediate Outputs
+_Some of these tables will be displayed here, some will become schemas, some removed_

 > Table 1 - Parcel Adjacency.
 Outpath - 'sf_adj'
 > This table is produced by performing a distance base spatial join between the parcels dataset and itself, with a 12m distance threshold.
 This provides a lookup from each parcel to its nearby parcels.